MangatH/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 This analysis will employ different techniques to train and evaluate models with unbalanced classes.
-The client, Jill, asks to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+The client, Jill, asked to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

 ### Purpose:
 * Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, the data will be oversampled using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.